wrutkowski-xebia/research-data-api-builder/README.md

 - For deployed together with and on Static Web App, I would say NO for production use because of: cold start, Application Insights problems and at the moment of writing there are 322 open issues on MS DAB GitHub project.

 ### How about configuration Static Web App + DAB Docker Container?
-- SWA CLI local + DAB Docker Container
+- Big picture on diagram: SWA and DAB as container
+- Starting from repository there are two GithHub actions:
+  - One: deploy Blazor app to SWA
+  - Second: build image from Dockerfile, put it in registry and publish on Azure Container Apps

+### Azure Resources needed for this kind of solution
+- Application Insights
+- Static Web App
+- SQL server
+- SQL database
+- Optional (DAB in container):
+  - Container App
-- SWA CLI Docker Container (integrated DAB)
+  - Container Apps Environment
-- SWA CLI Docker Container (only app) + DAB Docker Container ?

 ### Azure Static Web Apps + Data API builder
 - [Overview](https://learn.microsoft.com/en-us/azure/static-web-apps/database-overview)